 The usage of service robots is a very new concept in the United States, and currently many companies are taking a wait-and-see approach to adoption.
 Larger corporations and national franchises in particular generally take more time to test out and vet the application of new technologies such as service robots.
-However, in spite of these challenges, we were still able to close several Master Service Agreements ("MSA") with national chain enterprises (as described below) due to the necessity of our products for their operations.
+However, in spite of these challenges, we were still able to close several Master Service Agreements ("MSAs") with national chain enterprises (as described below) due to the necessity of our products for their operations.
 The majority of companies that have adopted the service robot technology are smaller businesses that have a much shorter chain of command and make decisions faster.
 As a result, the vast majority (over 90%) of our existing revenue currently result from purchase or lease contracts from smaller companies with one or two locations, primarily in the hospitality industry.
 Contracts generally fall into the following categories: (i) lease agreements (with and without trials, straight lease and lease-to-purchase), (ii) purchase agreements, and (iii) maintenance service agreements (for maintenance service on our products).
+The increase in our revenue in 2022 largely results from an increase of orders from smaller companies, due to the diversity of our client base, no single contract represents a significant portion of our current or expected future revenue.
 No single customer constitutes greater than 10% of our revenue, and as a result, we are not financially dependent on any one customer.

 Our long-term strategy as we scale up is to secure MSAs with larger corporations and franchises that operate multiple locations, so that we can roll out our products and services across numerous locations.
-However, currently our MSAs do not represent a significant source of revenue (less than 3% in aggregate).
+While currently our MSAs do not represent a significant source of revenue (less than 3% in aggregate), we expect to generate a significant portion of our future revenues from our MSAs.
+We are currently in the early stages of our partnerships with our existing MSA customers, but the framework has been established for us to build trust with these customers, and we expect that revenues from the MSAs will increase as we roll out more products across their national locations.
 We anticipate that MSAs will become more important in the future as the service robot technology is proven out in the market and becomes more visible.
+Our pilot programs and MSAs indicate interest from larger enterprises and demonstrate that there is demand in the market for our technology and products, and that the problem we are looking to solve is important to our client base.
+We strongly believe that the enterprise interest in our technology signals that our solutions are well-aligned with the current needs of our customers.